Morphological operations, part 1

 mosaicview(img_gray, img_morphograd; nrow = 1)

-The morphological Laplace operator returns a value that is defined as the arithmetic difference between the inner and outer gradient.
-The function morpholaplace(img, [region]) is defined similarly tophat.
+The morphological Laplace operator returns a value, which is defined as the arithmetic difference between the inner and outer gradients.
+The morpholaplace(img, [region]) function is defined similarly to tophat.

 img_gray = @.
 Gray(0.8 * Gray.(img) > 0.7);